Day-to-day log of the 2011 search season

 8-31-10.
 Late this afternoon, I kayaked through the areas where the

-videos were obtained.
+2006 and 2008 videos were obtained.
 I found an unusual cluster of large (but old) cavities in the same area where I found unusual foraging sign shortly before the 2008 video was obtained.
 I don’t know what made those cavities, but I haven’t seen anything else like them during five years in the Pearl.
 I don’t look for anything particular in terms of foraging sign or cavities, but I do keep my eyes open for things that look unusual.
 In 2008, I found interesting foraging sign and cavities shortly before the video was obtained nearby.
 Last November, I found interesting foraging sign before hearing four double raps nearby.

 9-1-10.
 The swamp was gorgeous from the kayak yesterday afternoon, and I took lots of photos.